The ForceCast podcast network

 The ForceCast travels the globe to provide the most comprehensive coverage of Star Wars events.
 Previous stops include Tokyo, Los Angeles, Chicago, Orlando, Dallas, and Columbus.
 Listeners have enjoyed viewing the ForceCast in action during live shows at Star Wars Celebration IV, Star Wars Fan Days III, Star Wars Celebration V, Fan Days IV, and Star Wars Celebration VI.

 Due to The ForceCast's heavy involvement in a grass-roots marketing campaign, the ForceCast received a "Special Thanks" credit in the 2009 comedy Fanboys

 from The Weinstein Company and director Kyle Newman.

 Expanded Universe, preferring stories that take place after the original films.
-He's thrilled to be returning to his Star Wars
+He was thrilled to return to his Star Wars

 roots as a co-host and producer on the ForceCast network.
 Erik also helped launch the ForceCast gaming program The Sabacc Table in July 2013.

-Eric, a college student from Maryland, wears a variety of hats as a member of TheForce.Net's staff.
-Since 2009, he has been The Clone Wars Reviewer
+Eric wears a variety of hats as a member of TheForce.Net's staff.
+He was The Clone Wars Reviewer

 Ed began performing in 1981 alongside Guy Pearce and Portia DeRossi in The King & I